You’re working on a new design in Illustrator, and you notice a few parts that need to stand out more than others, but you’re not sure how to do it.

 Frequently Asked Questions About How To Use Drop Shadows In Illustrator

-How to delete the drop shadow from an object?
+How to delete the drop shadow from an object in Illustrator?

-If you want to get rid of the drop shadow, follow these steps: go to “Window” on the main top menu, click on “Appearance”, and select the “Drop Shadow showing on the panel.
+If you want to get rid of the drop shadow, follow these steps: go to “Window” on the main top menu, click on “Appearance,” and select the “Drop Shadow showing on the panel.
 Do you see the menu?
-Well, then say goodbye as you press on the trash can icon that stands on the right corner at the bottom of the box.
+Well, say goodbye to the drop shadow as you press on the trash can icon in the right corner at the bottom of the box.

-Can I hide a drop shadow and activate later?
+Can I hide a drop shadow and activate it later in Illustrator?

-Of course!.
 You can see your “Drop Shadow” effect or effects shown on the “Appearance” panel as like other effects as well.
-You just need to hit on the eye icon, (as it works on the layer panel) to hide it, and you can do the same to re-activate.
+You need to hit the eye icon (as it works on the layer panel) to hide it, and you can do the same to re-activate it.

-Can I use more than one shadow per object?
+Can I use more than one shadow per object in Illustrator?

 Yes, you can!
 While standing on your actual “Drop Shadow” showing on the “Appearance” panel, go to the icon that looks like a page called “Duplicate Selected Object”, and by clicking on it you will duplicate the effect.

-Can I use drop shadows on text and pictures too?
+Can I use drop shadows on text and pictures in Illustrator?